csci338/fall2024/pages/_assignments/lab05.md

 >     * If you did it correctly, you will notice that a new `lab05` folder has been created.
 > * Create a new branch called lab05: `git checkout -b lab05`
 > * Verify that you’re on your new branch: `git branch`
+> * You are going to do some coding / package manager activities within your `class-exercises-fall2024/lab05` directory
-> * After going through the lab, answer the questions in the `lab05/answers.md` file.
+> * After going through the lab, be sure to answer the questions in `lab05/answers.md`.

 {:#p1a}